-Normalised EPS, excluding the effect on earnings of the write-off of the Deferred Tax Asset that arose on the abolition of the Minerals Resource Rent Tax and impairments.
-EPS including the effect on earnings of the write-off of the Deferred Tax Asset that arose on the abolition of the MRRT and impairments for the 2015 Financial Year is 6.85c/share.
+1 Normalised EPS, excluding the effect on earnings of the write-off of the Deferred Tax Asset that arose on the abolition of the Minerals Resource Rent Tax and impairments.
+EPS including the effect on earnings of the write-off of the Deferred Tax Asset that arose on the abolition of the Minerals Resource Rent Tax and impairments for the 2015 Financial Year is 6.85c/share.

-Normalised ROE, excluding the effect on earnings of the write-off of the Deferred Tax Asset that arose on the abolition of the MRRT and impairments.
-ROE including the effect on earnings of the write-off of the Deferred Tax Asset that arose on the abolition of the Minerals Resource Rent Tax and impairments for the 2015 Financial Year is 1.2%.
 In 2015 executives led a significant cost reduction program across MRL whilst maintaining a strong focus on improving safety performance.
 Whilst the TSR, EPS and ROE measures were not met, there was significant improvement in both the safety culture and performance, which continues into the 2016 Financial Year.
 Baseline costs across mining, construction and operations have seen significant reductions resulting in a sound, competitive and sustainable business model which stands the organisation in good stead for the 2016 Financial Year and into the future.